AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/lsfr/creating-vcs.md

         - Before you request a plan with GPUs, you will need to put in a [request with the Data Lab team](../../getting-started/accessing-resources/getting-access-to-compute.md#gpu-instance-access).
     - Set the `ShutdownIdlePercent` to 5 and the `ShutdownTimePeriod` to 10.
     This means if the instance is using less than 5% of the total available CPUs or inactive for more than 10 minutes, the instance will temporarily shut down.
-    This _does not_ terminate your instance, it temporarily stops any idle instances until you are ready to resume your work.
+    This _does not_ delete your instance; it temporarily stops any idle instances until you are ready to resume your work.

     <figure markdown="span">
         ![Configure instance](../../img/creating-vcs-4.png){width="600"}